 Culture Nature Mixed No inventories/lists/registers of heritage have been established.
 Inventories/lists/registers are not actively used for the identification of sites for inclusion on the Tentative List.
-Inventories/lists/registers are sometimes used for the identification of sites for inclusion on the Tentative List.
-Inventories/lists/registers are frequently used for the identification of sites for inclusion on the Tentative List. × × ×
+Inventories/lists/registers are sometimes used for the identification of sites for inclusion on the Tentative List. × × ×